BruJu/shacled-turtle/README.md

 - [shacled-turtle](shacled-turtle) is a Code Mirror extension that provides both Turtle language support and an autocompletion engine based on a schema graph.

-- [precdemo-backend](precdemo-backend) is the backend for the "PREc demonstration" demo

 ## License